History of Red Star Belgrade: Maintaining dominance – the first European Final (1976–1986)

 As it usually happens, when a great coach leaves, this entails a drop in results, and the two seasons after Miljanić left passed less successfully for Red Star.
 It was not before the arrival of Gojko Zec in 1976 that the club achieved stability and soon Red Star celebrated winning the national championship at the Marakana.
 It was an introduction into the era of Branko Stanković, whose reign as head coach was to last four years and bring Red Star three trophies and the first great European final.
 After Dragan Džajić had moved to Bastia, the team was led by the fourth star of Red Star Belgrade, Vladimir Petrović "Pižon", Dušan Savić "Dule" and Srboljub Stamenković, who was to become a great football star in the United States later on in his career.
 The first season with Gojko Zec at the helm was quite literally a real demonstration of force – the league was won with an advantage of nine points over all rivals, which was, up to that moment, the biggest margin of victory in the history of the league.
 Red Star's strikers, led by Zoran Filipović, scored 67 times against their rivals in the league (the first to accompany them on the list was Borac Banja Luka with 53 goals scored during the season).
 In the following season, Red Star finished second in the league, paving the way for a great performance in the 1978–1979 season of the UEFA Cup.
 After eliminating teams like Arsenal, West Bromwich and Hertha BSC, Red Star achieved for the first time the Cup final.
 And there, Red Star met on Borussia Mönchengladbach, which played five European finals from 1973 to 1980.
 The Germans, awaited about 100,000 fiery supporters, fall in residues by a goal from Miloš Šestić, but Jurišić's gave Gladbach a psychological advantage before the rematch.
 This game was played at the Rheinstadion in Düsseldorf, where Italian referee gave a questionable penalty to the Germans, and the Danish player Allan Simonsen sealed Red Star's fate.
 The Foals won 2–1 on aggregate.
 The first championship for Stanković as a coach (as a player he was a champion for four times) was won in 1980, when Red Star missed double crown, and a year later Red Star was the champion again.
 An eleven-year period without winning the cup, the longest in its history by far, ended in the spring of 1982, where Red Star beat Dinamo Zagreb 6–4 on aggregate (2–2 in Zagreb and 4–2 in Belgrade).
 By that time, the first change in head coach during a season took place since the fifties, Stevan Ostojić replaced Stanković.
-In this period, Red Star achieved two times the quarter-finals of the European Cup.
-In 1981, they was eliminated by Inter, and in 1982 by RSC Anderlecht.
+In this period, Red Star reached two times the quarter-finals of the European Cup.
+In 1981, they were eliminated by Inter, and in 1982 by RSC Anderlecht.